elproduc3r/pokedex/README.md

 Before making any API requests, the history is first checked to prevent any duplicate requests.

 ## Not Yet Implemented

+- Able to see other evolutions of Pokemon and be able to navigate to specific Pokemon in the evolution chain.
+- Automated tests that ensure the business logic implemented is correct.

 ### LocalStorage
 - This was not listed in the project from what I read but it might be nice to persist the data so when a user returns the history is still available